GSA/digitalgov.gov/content/events/2018/08/2018-08-24-getting-started-with-uswds-20.md

 This month, the U.S. Web Design System team will show you how to get started with USWDS 2.0: how to set up your project colors, fonts, and more.

-_NOTE: This event will be held over [Zoom](https://zoom.us/j/350777429).
-On the day of the event, [visit this link](https://zoom.us/j/350777429) to verify that you're set up with Zoom before the start of the event._

 **Coming in USWDS 2.0**

 - Practical, accessible color system